PapaZ810/CSPortfolio/README.md

 ## [ZenSpelling](https://github.com/westmini-software-engineering-2024sp/ZenSpelling)

-  ZenSpelling was a project myself and a few of my classmates completed as part of our class work in Software Engineering CMPT 322.
+  ZenSpelling was a project myself and a few classmates completed as part of our class work in Software Engineering CMPT 322.
 It's a web-based spelling game for 1st-5th grade students to improve their spelling skills by building a garden.
 The game was built in Django using JQuery to transfer data to the frontend and p5.js to draw the canvas that holds the tiles on the game board.
 Students can track their progress in the game throught the profile screen and they can earn medals through exceptional gameplay.
 The game tracks the amount of time you played the game, how many questions you answer incorrectly and how many questions you answer correctly in a row and shows you all of those datapoints when you complete a game.
 It will also give the student medals based on those metrics after the game completes.
 It also saves the metrics to the database to be viewed by the student on the profile page and by the Teacher through the admin panel.
 I mainly worked on the database side of the game, but working in a team for this project got me to learn a lot about the AGILE process and about how effective communication can greatly improve productivity.

 ---